rarezhang/data_structures_and_algorithms_in_python/README.md

 ### recursion tips
 replace a recursive algorithm by an iterative algorithm by pushing the parameters that would normally be passed to the recursive function onto a stack.
 In fact, you are replacing the program stack by one of your own.

+### recursion design pattern: divide-and-conquer
+- divide: If the input size is smaller than a certain threshold (say, one or two elements), solve the problem directly using a straightforward method and return the solution so obtained.
+Otherwise, divide the input data into two or more disjoint subsets
+- conquer: Recursively solve the subproblems associated with the subsets
+- combine: Take the solutions to the subproblems and merge them into a so- lution to the original problem

 ### Python sequence types